 At Easter, Christian celebrants retrace the steps Jesus took as He entered Jerusalem 2,000 years ago, but they cannot pass through the gate He used because this gate has been sealed for the past 400 years.
-In time of Jesus, the Golden Gate was the most important of all the gates of Jerusalem as it was the only one that accessed the holy site of the Temple.
+In the time of Jesus, the Golden Gate was the most important of all the gates of Jerusalem as it was the only one that accessed the holy site of the Temple.
 It was called the Golden Gate because of the goldsmiths and moneychangers who plied their trade nearby.

-It is believed that the Jesus will pass through the Golden Gate a second time when He descends from Heaven and enters the Holy City.
+It is believed that Jesus will pass through the Golden Gate a second time when He descends from Heaven and enters the Holy City.
 Because of this belief, the Sultan of Turkey ordered the Golden Gate sealed in 1535.

 JESUS FORETELLS HIS CRUCIFIXION AND RESURRECTION

 The Gospel tells that Jesus journeyed to Jerusalem for the Passover festival and, on the way, He took the 12 disciples aside and said to them: “We are now going to Jerusalem and the Son of Man will be given up.
 They will condemn him to death and hand Him over to the foreign power to be mocked and flogged and crucified, and on the third day he will be raised to life again.”